readthedocs/readthedocs.org/docs/user/intro/add-project.rst

 .. seealso::

    :doc:`/guides/setup/git-repo-manual`
-      Once you have imported your Git project, use this guide to manually set up basic and additional *webhook* integration.
+      Additional setup steps required for manually created projects.
+This guide covers setting up SSH keys and webhook integrations.

 What's next
 -----------

-Once your documentation project was created, a build is triggered.
+Once your documentation project is created, a build will be triggered.
 It will automatically fetch the code from your repository and build the documentation.
 You can see the logs for the build process from your :term:`dashboard`.